yorgoh/qiskit-metal/README.md

 ```

 #### 4. Jupyter
+Technically optional, but all tutorials for Metal are all written in Jupyter Notebooks and so it is highly encouraged you use Jupyter

 *`Jupyter Notebooks` should already be installed for you by Conda.*

 #### 1. Add Conda Environment to Jupyter